 - If you notice any additional odour (especially for aged cakes that have been stored for many years) after the water is added, remove the lid immediately to diffuse the additional ‘age’ odour.

 - Recommended tea vessel: a good Zi Sha teapot is the best for a good Pu-erh tea.
-Alternatively, one of the authentic Chinese tea sets will serve all your needs.
+Alternatively, a Gaiwan or one of the authentic Chinese tea sets will serve all your needs.

 More blog article on Pu-erh tea preparation: Optimal tea accessories for pu-erh tea